Synced or Synched: Which Spelling Is Correct? (2026)

 Professional advice: If unsure, always choose synced.
 It is never wrong in modern usage.

-Common Mistakes with Synced or Synched
+Common Mistakes with Synched vs Synced

 Here are the most frequent errors writers make: